piotrmiskiewicz/kyma-environment-broker/docs/contributor/03-80-plan-updates.md

 }
 ```

-When the plan update is not allowed, the response is HTTP 400 Bad Request.
+When the plan update is not allowed, the response is `HTTP 400 Bad Request`.